 Slide text: CIS COMMONWEALTH OF INDEPENDENT STATES

 Slide text: Which countries are part of the CIS?
-The countries that united in the CIS used to be part of the USSR, then separated, and then united again, but already as part of the Commonwealth of Independent States.
+The countries that united in the CIS used to be part of the USSR, then separated, and then united again, but as part of the Commonwealth of Independent States.
 The CIS includes the following countries: Azerbaijan, Armenia, Belarus, Kazakhstan, Kyrgyzstan, Moldova and Russia.
 The CIS also included Ukraine, Turkmenistan, Uzbekistan and Tajikistan.

 Slide text:

-Slide text: On January 19, 1996, in Moscow, the Council of CIS Heads of State adopted the Regulations on the flag and emblem of the CIS.
-The emblem of the CIS is "... a framed blue circle containing an image of a white figure from vertical stripes, passing in the upper part of this figure symmetrically to the right and left into concentric annular elements.
-The latter expand upward and are rounded, their length and width decrease from the center symmetry to the periphery.In the upper part of the composition there is a golden circle surrounded by an annular element...".
+Slide text: On January 19, 1996, in Moscow, the Council of Heads of State of the CIS adopted the Regulations on the flag and emblem of the CIS.
+The CIS emblem is "...a framed circle of blue color containing an image of a figure white from vertical stripes, turning in the upper part of this figure symmetrically to the right and left into concentric ring-shaped elements.
+The latter expand upward and are rounded, their length and width decrease from the center of symmetry to the periphery.
+At the top of the composition there is a golden circle surrounded by a ring-shaped element...”
 According to the creator of the emblem, the composition symbolizes the desire for equal partnership, unity, peace and stability.

 Slide text: CIS EMBLEM